-The Risk and Control Function independently and objectively assesses risk-taking activities undertaken by the first line of defence.
-It establishes relevant risk management frameworks, policies, processes and risk systems, and provides independent identification, assessment, monitoring and reporting of the Group's risk profiles, portfolio concentrations and material risk issues.
+The Risk and Control Function independently and objectively assesses risk-taking activities of the first line of defence.
+It establishes relevant risk management frameworks, policies, processes and systems, and provides independent identification, assessment, monitoring and reporting of the Bank's risk profiles, portfolio concentrations and material risk issues.